mozilla-b2g/gaia-email-libs-and-more/js/imap/vanilla_tasks/sync.md

 The only changes we can see for messages are flag changes.
 As noted above, we do clever things to only generate tasks when flags actually change.

+- sync_refresh: We do a UID SEARCH UID {UIDs we know about} in order to infer deletion.
 - sync_refresh: We notice the UIDs with flag changes.
 From this we know the umid's.
-We do a batch read of these umid's to get their message id's so that we can bin them by conversation.
+We do a batch read of these umid's from the name map to get their message id's so that we can bin them by conversation.
 We generate sync_conv tasks where we provide the updated flags to the sync_conv task.
 - sync_conv: Loads all of its messages, applies the flag changes to the impacted messages, runs its churn, and saves back the updated conversation and messages.